cliffclick/aa/README.md

 * not really actors but spawn/fork worker threads, run until they 'join' with parent.
 * Transactions-for-shared-memory-always (Closure style)

-types and name spaces and nulls:
+types and name spaces and nils:

 * OOP namespaces (distinguished "this"; classes; single-inheritance vs interfaces)
 * Modules: independent shipping of code.